vecma-project/EasyVVUQ-QCGPJ/README.md

    The Executor internally uses QCG PJ Manager to submit Tasks.
 The Pilot Job Manager instance needs to be set up for the Executor.
 To this end, it is possible to use one of two methods: the presented `create_manager()` or `set_manager()`.
-More information on this topic is presented in the section [QCG Pilot Job Manager initialisation](#qcg-pilot-job-manager-initialisation.)
+More information on this topic is presented in the section [QCG Pilot Job Manager initialisation](#qcg-pilot-job-manager-initialisation).

 2. **Declaration of tasks**